rgeraldes24/solc/docs/units-and-global-variables.rst

 .. note::
     When contracts are evaluated off-chain rather than in context of a transaction included in a block, you should not assume that ``block.*`` and ``tx.*`` refer to values from any specific block or transaction.
-These values are provided by the EVM implementation that executes the contract and can be arbitrary.
+These values are provided by the ZVM implementation that executes the contract and can be arbitrary.

 .. note::